NvdB31/nuxt-editable/README.md

 ## Roadmap
 Nuxt Editable is in its early stages, so there's still a few things that are on my list to build in order to make this ready for production.

+### To do's
+- [ ] Add test coverage
+- [ ] Add pagination in the collection list UI
+- [ ] Add provider login UI configuration options for Github, Google, social media and the likes
+- [ ] Support file uploads with a UI configuration option to view a collection as a grid of files.

+### Future
 Beyond this, there's a lot more this project could become:
 - State: Keeping edits and new items in the local state so users can freely navigate around and leave the editor, without losing changes.
 - Publish: Instead of creating and update items directly, configure the editor to keep local changes changes in a batch, and allow the users to hit 'Publish', to commit all changes (e.g. as part of a database transaction).